 - Your tax year was 12 months long

-If you don’t meet the any of the criteria for non-payment above, then you’re one of the many Americans who needs to pay estimated quarterly taxes—read on!
+If you don’t meet all of the criteria for non-payment above, then you’re one of the many Americans who needs to pay estimated quarterly taxes—read on!

-To make the process clear, here’s an example of how Stephanie, a sole proprietor, would calculate her estimated quarterly tax payments, based on her income tax and self-employment tax owed.
+To make the process clear, here’s an example of how Stephanie, a small business owner of a sole proprietorship, would calculate her estimated quarterly tax payments, based on her income tax and self-employment tax owed.

 Step 1: Estimate taxable income for the year